JoesCat/gimp-fix-ca/README.md

 In directional chromatic aberration, the amount of CA is assumed to be the same throughout the image.
 This can happen, for example, when photographing fish in an aquarium.
 Light travels through dense water and glass and bends differently depending on the color.
-This CA correction mode is introduced in Fix-CA version 3.0.0.
+This CA correction mode was introduced in Fix-CA version 3.0.0.
 You can specify the amount of shift for blue and red along both X and Y axis.